Jalen Hurts eyes NFL, with ‘boulder’ not chip on shoulder

 Hurts went 26-2 as a starter for the Tide and was Southeastern Conference player of the year as a freshman.
 Then he was benched at halftime of the national championship game against Georgia, with Tagovailoa leading the comeback victory and ultimately winning the starting job for the 2018 season.

-First, he led a comeback of his own after Tagovailoa was injured in the SEC championship game, also against Georgia.
+He led a comeback of his own for the Crimson Tide after Tagovailoa was injured in the SEC championship game, also against Georgia.
 Then he transferred to play for Lincoln Riley and the Sooners and delivered easily his best season.

 Hurts got off to a blazing start and passed for 3,851 yards and 32 touchdowns while rushing for 1,298 yards and 20 scores.